Hopelab Logo

-In Re-Mission, players pilot a nanobot named Roxxi as she travels through the bodies of fictional cancer patients destroying cancer cells, battling bacterial infections, and managing the effects of cancer and cancer treatments.
-Through gameplay, young cancer patients experience what occurs within their bodies as they undergo treatment and deal with side effects.
+In Re-Mission, players pilot a nanobot named Roxxi as she travels through the bodies of fictional cancer patients, destroying cancer cells, battling bacterial infections, and managing the effects of cancer and its treatments.
 The game addresses the importance of:

 • Compliance with oral chemotherapy regimens and prescribed medications